-In August 2017, MRC held a Communications Assembly at the Ted Moorhead Lagoon House.
-The Assembly engaged 50 education and communications delegates in facilitated working sessions to learn the tools used by marketers that can guide educational programs and communications.
+In August 2017, the MRC held a Communications Assembly at the Ted Moorhead Lagoon House.
+The assembly engaged 50 education and communications delegates in working sessions to learn the social marketing tools used by marketers to guide educational programs and outreach campaigns.

-With grant funding from the Galesi Family Foundation, MRC hired Uppercase, Inc., Florida’s leading marketing firm specializing in social marketing and environmental education, to lead the Assembly.
+With grant funding from the Galesi Family Foundation, the MRC hired Uppercase, Inc., Florida’s leading marketing firm specializing in social marketing and environmental education, to lead the assembly.

 - Develop a single message for lagoon stewardship

-- Develop directory of existing Lagoon education programs
+- Develop a directory of existing Lagoon education programs

 For more information about Lagoon SMART Committee, please contact the MRC’s Nicole Broquet at firstname.lastname@example.org.